OP-TED/.github/profile/_README.md

 We are the TED & EU Public Procurement Unit of the Publications Office of the European Union.
+Here is a summary of the work we share on Github:

 ## :diamond_shape_with_a_dot_inside: eForms
 _The notification standard for public procurement procedures in the EU._